lexibank/tlopo/out/vol3/chapter9.md

 ## 2. Root crops

 There is no term for root crops in general in most Oceanic languages, and there was apparently no general term in POc.
-The only major staple root crops known to POc speakers were yams (_Dioscorea_ spp., [§2.1](../contributions/3-9#s-2-1)) and taro (_Colocasia_ and Aloeasia spp., [§2.2](../contributions/3-9#s-2-2)).
+The only major staple root crops known to POc speakers were yams (_Dioscorea_ spp., [§2.1](../contributions/3-9#s-2-1)) and taro (_Colocasia_ and Alocasia spp., [§2.2](../contributions/3-9#s-2-2)).

 Of the root crops found in the Pacific today, the widely consumed sweet potato (_Ipomoea batatas_), as well as cassava (_Manihot esculenta_) and American or Chinese/Hong Kong taro (_Xanthosoma sagittifolium_), are relatively recent introductions from South America, brought by Europeans to Indonesia, whence they spread to New Guinea.[^1] They were certainly not present in NW Island Melanesia in POc times.
 Indeed, the sweet potato arrived in the Bismarck Archipelago and the Solomons only with European traders and settlers in the 19th century ([Bourke forthcoming](../sources/Bourkeforthcoming)).
 Barrau (1965) suggests that these introduced crops relegated some less significant earlier staples to the status of famine foods: basing himself on [Guppy](../sources/Guppy1906) ([1906](../sources/Guppy1906)), he names _Pueraria lobata_, _Dioscorea nummularia_ and _Cycas rumphii_ as possible earlier staples.